stt-datacore/website/static/crew/laforge_mirror_crew.md

 published: true
 ---

-Poor bases, but pretty frequently event crew thanks to a few traits.
-Big proficiency numbers, including the #3 overall ENG roll, make him a force in the gauntlet and also voyages where his stat total is still running hot and his ENG top five among 3-skillers.
+Like big brother Borg La Forge, Geordi has some great versatility, but is lacking a bit in power these days.
+Plus event chances and bad bases are an odd couple pairing that not every roster will be able to utilize, but his profile looks up from there.
+Still playable in the gauntlet thanks to a hefty ENG proficiency and his voyage ability is still on the plus side.
+Two stat-boosting collections including the tough Smoke and Mirrors make him a priority behold choice for any level of player.